 - Drive: 3.25 hours from LA.

 And even better are all of the incredible restaurants, sparkling blue pools, and even green stretches of grass for the golfers out there.
-Hikers should check out the nearby Andreas Canyon hike – a great option for all levels of hikers.
-There is so much to do in Palm Springs, even for a quick visit!
+The Moorten Botanical Garden and the Aerial Tramway are two of the best choices.

-Plenty of affordable hotels and AirBnb’s abound, and I’m incredibly thankful that this area has stayed relatively affordable despite it’s popularity.
-And, while I don’t typically stay at the pricier resorts, many of them offer day passes to the mineral pools which is usually worth a visit.
+And, while I don’t typically stay at the pricier resorts, many of them offer day passes to the mineral pools which are usually worth a visit.

 - Entry Fees: None.